jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 * When did the initial version of a ROA get published?
 * Was a ROA created in conjunction with an Internet Routing Registry (IRR) [@RFC2622] route?
 * Which IRR routes are related with a ROA?
-* Which IP networks are associated with a ROA?
+* Which ROAs are associated with an IP network?
 * Which ROAs are associated with an origin AS?
 * Which ASPAs are associated with a provider AS?
 * Which X.509 resource certificates are associated with an organization?